AlexBearUA/tweets/README.md

 Tweets App

-A simple training application with examples how to work with interactive elements and backend.
+A simple training application with examples how to work with interactive elements, http requests and backend.
 You can subscribe or unsubscribe to the user's tweets with a posibility of filtration.

 Technologies used: React, JS, CSS, HTML